 Submit a copy translated into English by a certified translator;

 Have your transcripts assessed.
 This assessment will provide a certificate which indicates the level of education achieved outside of North America and how the education compares to a Canadian credential.
-Such documentation can be obtained from:
+Such documentation can be obtained from an assessment agency that is a member of:

 When requesting an assessment please select the "Basic" assessment type that simply indicates the North American equivalent of your degree.